FoalTS/foal/docs/basics/modules.md

 # Modules

+// Modules can be seen as controller groups.

 Every app starts with a module.
 A module binds the controllers to the request handler.
 It may have pre-hooks (or post-hooks) executed before (or after) every controller.

 ```typescript